emberjs/rfcs/text/0000-async-observers.md

 ## Drawbacks

-The biggest drawback is performance.
-While we haven't been able to do any testing on apps that have observers, its reasonable to assume these changes might have a significant impact on them, especially apps that have many synchronous observers.
+The biggest potential drawback is in performance.
+While we haven't been able to do any testing on apps that have observers, its possible that these changes will have an impact on them, especially apps that have many observers.

 In theory, this shouldn't impact the majority of Ember apps since observers have been discouraged so heavily for such a long time.
 The impact should also